 Three generations of Bornean elephants work their way across a palm oil plantation in Sabah, Malaysian Borneo.
 Elephants are not only losing their home to deforestation but are being killed by plantation workers.
 There are now less than 1500 of them remaining.

 Aaron ‘Bertie’ Gekoski is an award-winning environmental photojournalist, film-maker and TV presenter, specialising in human-animal conflict.

 His images and articles have appeared in dozens of international publications and featured in the top photographic competitions.
 He is a previous winner at Wildlife Photographer of the Year, Nature Photographer of the Year, and more.

 Aaron focuses primarily on Man’s complex relationship with nature.
-Over the past decade, he has taken an in-depth look at Mozambique’s shark finning crisis, Borneo’s last remaining ‘Sea Gypsies’, orangutan tourism, Cambodia’s ‘hero rats’, Madagascar’s ‘tortoise mafia’, otters and the exotic pet trade, Malaysia’s wildest scientists, Namibia’s annual seal cull, East Timor’s crocodile whisperers, and much, much more.
-View some of these projects here.
+Over the past decade he has taken an in-depth look at: Mozambique’s shark finning crisis, Borneo’s last remaining ‘Sea Gypsies’, orangutan tourism, Cambodia’s ‘hero rats’, Madagascar’s ‘tortoise mafia’, otters and the exotic pet trade, Namibia’s annual seal cull, and more.
+ANIMOSITY – a recently released coffee table book – chronicles these adventures, and life on the frontline of conservation.

-Aaron Gekoski is the founder of Raise the Red Flag, a global and on-going campaign to end cruel Wildlife Tourism.
+Aaron is founder of Raise the Red Flag, an ongoing campaign to end cruel Wildlife Tourism Attractions.
 Recent photographic investigations have seen him travel the world to document abuse, with his imagery gaining significant international press coverage.
-He designed and launched a platform in partnership with the Born Free Foundation so tourists can report abusive operators.
-A broadcast film about the project is currently in production.
-See some of his Wildlife Tourism imagery here.
+He designed and launched a platform so tourists can report abusive operators, in partnership with Born Free Foundation.
+He has just completed a feature film on orangutans and the Wildlife Tourism industry, made with the support of numerous NGO’s.